Environment Tools

 environmentVariableNameValid variableName ... [ --help ]

-First letter MUST NOT be a digit
+Validates zero or more environment variable names. - alpha - digit - underscore First letter MUST NOT be a digit

 Arguments

 variableName ...- String.
 Required.
-Exit status 0 if all variables names are valid ones.--help- Optional.
-Flag.
+Exit status 0 if all variables names are valid ones.--help- Flag.
+Optional.
 Display this help.

 Return codes